 But if we delve a little deeper, and investigate the nature of the audience’s fandom, we see something unexpected.

 And that’s because a surprisingly large proportion of the audience, highlighted above, can be categorized as ‘passive’, which is to say that they either enjoy the game vicariously through highly skilled players (Pro Player Fans & FPS Team’s Audience) or else through entertaining influencers (YouTube Content Consumers & Stream Lovers).

 Incredible 12 hour stream today.
 Never in a million years thought I would hit numbers like this, and the growth just doesn't seem to stop 🙏 pic.twitter.com/YrmDveBIuN

 The ‘internal sociability’ of games, in which the user can socialize with friends in an engaged and organized setting, is well documented.
 Less so is ‘external sociability’, where users interact away from the platform.

-In the case of Call of Duty, streams hosted on Twitch or Mixer rank alongside YouTube as the best way of sharing the games first-person percussive content.
+In the case of the Call of Duty audience, streams hosted on Twitch or Mixer rank alongside YouTube as the best way of sharing the games first-person percussive content.